-[27] Under s.
+12 [27] Under s.
 4 of the Wills Act, "[a] will is valid only when it is in writing."
 This requirement applies to all wills.
 A holograph will must be in a particular form of writing, that is, the testator's handwriting.
 [28] Under s.
 25(z) of the Interpretation Act, "writing', 'written' or any similar term includes words represented or reproduced by any mode of representing or reproducing words in visible form".
 This is very broad.
 We are advised by Legislative Counsel that under Alberta drafting convention it does not include an electronic record.

-CHAPTER 3.
-EXCLUSION OF WILLS FROM PROBATE BY THE "STRICT COMPLIANCE" RULE

-A. "Strict compliance" rule

-[29] The general, and almost invariable, rule is that if the execution of a will does not strictly comply with the prescribed formalities the will cannot be admitted to probate and is not a valid will; that is, the wishes of the testator are rendered ineffective.
+12 3.
+EXCLUSION OF WILLS FROM PROBATE BY THE "STRICT COMPLIANCE" RULE A. "Strict compliance" rule [29] The general, and almost invariable, rule is that if the execution of a will does not strictly comply with the prescribed formalities the will cannot be admitted to probate and is not a valid will; that is, the wishes of the testator are rendered ineffective.
 The questions for consideration here are whether or not the application of the "strict compliance" rule results in the exclusion from probate of documents which represent testators' testamentary intentions, and, if so, whether the number of such documents so excluded justifies, or even requires, a remedy (assuming that a remedy can be devised which will not be worse than the evil to be corrected).
 In order to come to a conclusion on these questions, we turn first to information gathered in the course of our consultation, statements made by law reform agencies and academic commentators, and, finally, to reported cases.

-B. Factual information

-[30] As noted in Appendix A, we held two consultation meetings, one at Edmonton and one at Calgary, at which groups of practitioners with extensive experience in the area of wills and estates were invited to give information and advice.
+B. Factual information [30] As noted in Appendix A, we held two consultation meetings, one at Edmonton and one at Calgary, at which groups of practitioners with extensive experience in the area of wills and estates were invited to give information and advice.
 At our Edmonton consultation meeting, 7 out of 10 lawyers who practise in the area had seen wills which were not executed in strict compliance with formalities, and in Calgary 8 out of 10 had also seen such cases.

-[31] Of 1413 probate files in Calgary in 1999, 10 involved failures to comply with execution requirements which could not be resolved on the face of the wills.
-This number would not include documents which were not propounded because it was apparent that they did not comply.
+[31] Of 1413 probate files in Calgary in 1999, 10 involved failures to comply with execution requirements which could not be resolved on the face of the wills.8 This number would not include documents which 8 Statement by Justice Ernest Hutchinson to a meeting held at Calgary on June 21, 2000 to discuss Wills: Non-Compliance with Formalities. were not propounded because it was apparent that they did not comply.